A summer rhythm where keiki build confidence without pressure

 12 weeks

-Enough time to build real momentum and finish a meaningful project.
+Enough time to slow down, think deeply, and finish a meaningful project.

 Live online

-Fully virtual with live instruction, discussion, and guided feedback.
+Fully virtual with live instruction, discussion, and guided feedback from home.

 Small cohort

-Every child is seen, heard, and supported individually.
+Every child is seen, heard, and supported without pressure to perform.

 Ages 8–12